Ildaron/Laser_control/README.md

 ### Security questions
-An additional device - a security module that will turn off the laser - use additional cameras to fix people.
-Can be used audio sensors to capture voice and noise.
-It is also possible to mechanically shoot down the laser.
-It is possible to use a thermal camera if there is any warm effect, turn it off - this is probably also possible to protect against fires consider not to overheat.
-And teach the system to record the process of laser reflection from any random glass or other mirror surfaces (maybe before turning on the power laser - for checking turn on the simple laser).
+An additional device - a security module that will turn off the laser:
+- use additional cameras to fix people
+- audio sensors to capture voice and noise
+-  to mechanically shoot down the laser
+-  to use a thermal camera if there is any warm effect, turn it off - this is probably also possible to protect against fires consider not to overheat.
+-   And teach the system to record the process of laser reflection from any random glass or other mirror surfaces (maybe before turning on the power laser - for checking turn on the simple laser).
 Put datasets in open access through publications, as well as experiments with camera focusing, etc.

 #### Publication and Citation